-- 4. The School shall work in conjunction with the parent(s) and the receiving school to assure that such dismissals occur at logical transition points in the school year (e.g., grading periods or semester breaks) in order to minimize impact on the student's grades and academic achievement.
-The School will refrain from dismissing students thirty (30) days prior to a scheduled state assessment and work with the Sponsor to coordinate a process to serve the needs of the student and minimize disruption to the classroom and School learning environment. - 5.
-The School shall notify the Sponsor of any changes to the School's student dismissal policies and procedures sixty (60) days prior to the start date in which the new policy is proposed for implementation.

-K. Code of Student Conduct

-The School will adopt the Sponsor's Code of Student Conduct.
+- 4. The School shall work in conjunction with the parent(s) and the receiving school to assure that such dismissals occur at logical transition points in the school year (e.g., grading periods or semester breaks) in order to minimize impact on student grades and academic achievement.
+Except in cases of expellable offenses, the School will refrain from dismissing students thirty (30) days prior to a scheduled state assessment and work with the Sponsor to coordinate a process to serve the needs of the student and minimize disruption to the classroom and School learning environment. - 5.
+The School shall notify the Sponsor of any changes to the Parent Contract and/or the School's student dismissal policies and procedures sixty (60) days prior to the start date in which the new policy is proposed for implementation. - K. The School will adopt the Sponsor's Code of Student Conduct.
 The School will report each month to the Sponsor the number of violations of the code, by offense, to be included in the District's discipline reporting.
 Following the adopted Code of Student Conduct, the School may refer students to other community programs, or contracted services programs in lieu of suspension from the School.
 Students recommended for expulsion will be referred to the Sponsor for appropriate disposition.
 Only the Sponsor may expel a student.
-In the event one of the School's students requests a hearing to contest his/her expulsion, the School shall bear all the costs of the hearing including the legal fees incurred by the Sponsor.
+In the event one of the School's students requests a hearing to contest his/her expulsion, the School shall bear all the costs of the hearing including the legal fees incurred by the Sponsor. - L. The School will not conduct drug testing of students for any purpose.
+The School's student admissions/enrollment policies and/or student program eligibility criteria will not require drug testing of students.
+The School agrees that it will not engage in the corporal punishment of students.